What does socialism as it already exists look like in practice?

 Now, this probably sounds even scarier than the notion of extensive government spending!
 But what does a communitarian socialism already look like in practice?

 I purchase my groceries at a co-op where my spending generates 1.5 times its value in the local economy.
 (How does value multiply?
 The money you spend in grocery stores ends up in the pockets of their CEOs, who might hoard it or invest it for the sake of their own gain.
-But money spent locally circulates locally: if you pay $10 at a food truck, that employer might spend it on a taxi, the taxi driver on a haircut, the barber at our co-op, and suddenly your $10 has had a $50 “multiplier effect.”)
+But money spent locally circulates locally: if you pay $10 at a food truck, that employee might spend it on a taxi, the taxi driver on a haircut, the barber at our co-op, and suddenly your $10 has had a $50 “multiplier effect.”)

 Can the co-op model be expanded to, for instance, electric utilities?
 It can be and it has been.
 It has “decentralized not just electrical power, but also political power and wealth: roughly half of Germany’s renewable energy facilities are in the hands of farmers, citizen groups, and almost nine hundred energy cooperatives.
 Not only are they generating power but they also have the chance to generate revenue for their communities by selling back to the grid.
 Over all, there are now 1.4 million photovoltaic installations and about 25,000 windmills.
 Nearly 400,000 jobs have been created.”
 Recently too in Denmark, “roughly 85 percent of Danish wind turbines were owned by small players like farmers and co-ops,” with similar benefits (131).